jun0tech/micro-tech-frontend/README.md

-# Rick and Morty Dashboard
+# MicroTech Dashboard

 ## Getting started
-Below are the steps to guide you through preparing your local enviroment for the Dashboard.
+Below are the steps to guide you through preparing your local environment for the Dashboard.

 ### Prerequisites